 Total Impact: No other area in Ohio with a similar population (Shawnee 12,433; Logan 1,333; Duchouquet 14,499) has a solar project this large being proposed.
 The community surrounding Birch has been provided no empirical data to refute the argument that we make that the Birch project is high risk as there are no comparable projects in regards to project size (megawatts), acreage, population density, and total number of adjoining homeowners.
 When you consider the possible risks involved, the local residents are the subjects of experimentation and research.

 Community Benefits: The project lacks long term local benefits.
 The electric will not be sold locally to bring down our local utility rates.
 After construction less than 5-7 full-time jobs will be created.
 At the conclusion of the project the area will have 2,234-acres that will be difficult to use again.
 No special treatment should be given to a project that has so little to offer; particularly given the risk involved.

 Concerns About the Developer

-5) LBP specifically made the Birch Farm a separate entity: Birch Solar, LLC.
+LBP specifically made the Birch Solar 1 a separate business entity: Birch Solar 1, LLC.
 By making Birch a separate company, LBP is strategically limiting their exposure to financial, environmental and safety problems that will take place with running the solar plant.
 Through the LLC structure, Lightsource BP minimizes disclosure requirements and will be able to close Birch without major penalties.
 As engineering advances make solar conversion technologies more efficient, Birch will become financially unsustainable leading Lightsource BP to conclude that “the rate of financial return” is insufficient necessitating that Birch needs disposed of thus reneging on the commitments to taxpayers and landowners.